 3. Proof of U.S. citizenship, such as your previous U.S. passport, or:

-If you were born in the U.S., you may submit a certified copy of your birth certificate that includes your first and last names, date and place of birth, and date the birth record was filed.
+If you were born in the U.S., you may submit a certified copy of your birth certificate that includes your first and last names, parents' full names, date and place of birth, and date the birth record was filed.
 Certification must include the seal or other official certification of the official custodian of such records.
-If no birth record exists, submit a registrar’s notice stating that fact and one of the following: early baptismal or circumcision certificate, hospital birth record, early census, school, or family Bible records, newspaper or insurance files, or notarized affidavits of persons having knowledge of your birth (preferably with at least one of the other listed records).
+If no birth record exists, submit a registrar's notice stating that fact and one of the following: early baptismal or circumcision certificate, hospital birth record, early census, school, or family Bible records, newspaper or insurance files, or notarized affidavits of persons having knowledge of your birth (preferably with at least one of the other listed records).
 Such records should include your first and last name, date, and place of birth, and seal or other certification of office (if customary) and signature of the issuing official.

 If you were born outside the U.S., you may submit a Certificate of Naturalization, Certificate of Citizenship, Report of Birth Abroad, or similar evidence.